Teacher in Charge: Mrs J. GreyRecommended Prior Learning

 Recommendation from Year 10 social studies teacher in charge.

-Students also cover a selection of internal achievement standards such as research, a current issue in New Zealand such as the use of 1080 and a global study.
+Students also cover a selection of internal achievement standards such as research, a current issue in New Zealand and a global study.

-This course provides an interesting and broad base for any future studies in the social sciences or in earth science.
+This course provides an interesting and broad base for any future studies in the social sciences or earth sciences.

 A student will be withdrawn from a standard if the teacher is not confident that the achievement of the standard is within the reach of the student or there is no evidence of the student attempting the assessment.